Turkey: Ex-admirals derided for statement on straits treaty - WTMJ

 Turkish Vice President Fuat Oktay compared the statement’s signatories to “cowards whistling in a graveyard.”
 Numan Kurtulus, the deputy leader of Turkey’s ruling party, tweeted that they were the “lovers of old Turkey who see themselves above the will of the nation.”

-A senior member of President Recep Tayyip Erdogan’s Justice and Development Party raised the possibility of leaving the 1936 Montreux Convention earlier in the week during discussions about the construction of a shipping canal to the north of Istanbul that would bypass the Bosporus.
+The possibility of leaving the 1936 Montreux Convention was raised earlier in the week during discussions about the construction of a shipping canal to the north of Istanbul that would bypass the Bosporus.

 “The fact that withdrawing from the Montreux Convention was opened to debate as part of talks on Canal Istanbul and the authority to exit from international treaties was met with concern,” the retired admirals said in a declaration released late Saturday.